patrickenfuego/FFEncoder/README.md

 - Mkvtoolnix (optional, but highly recommended)
 - VapourSynth (optional)

-The script requires PowerShell 7.0 or newer on all systems as it utilizes new parallel processing features introduced in this version.
-Multi-threading prior to PowerShell 7 was prone to memory leaks which persuaded me to make the change.

 For users with PowerShell 7.2 or newer, the script uses ANSI output in certain scenarios to enhance the console experience.

 ---

 ## Dependency Installation

 > You can compile ffmpeg manually from source on all platforms, which allows you to select additional libraries (like Fraunhofer's libfdk AAC encoder).
-For more information, see [here](https://trac.ffmpeg.org/wiki/CompilationGuide)
+Some features of this script are unavailable unless these libraries are included.
+For more information, see [here](https://trac.ffmpeg.org/wiki/CompilationGuide).

 ### Windows